When now closes before

 Houses That Guard the Direction When Fear Tightens

-Before the denouement, a strikingly practical instruction appears: when pressure mounts, an inner enclave must be created to protect the direction.
+Then the instruction becomes strikingly practical.
+When pressure mounts, an inner enclave must be created to protect the direction:

 ﴿أَنْ تَبَوَّآ لِقَوْمِكُمَا بِمِصْرَ بُيُوتًا﴾